-You can do this by going to Students > Assessments > Assessment framework > Grade Sets.
+You can set up bespoke grade scales by going to Students > Assessments > Assessment framework > Grade Sets.

 A Grade Point Scale is what is used to mark your assessments, you can choose the number of steps in-between each grade.
 An example of a simple grade point scale could be Years 1-6 Emerging, Developing, Secure.
 If you wanted 1 step of progress between each grade that would give you a grade point scale of 18 (3 points of progress available per year group).